AlexOsgood/self-care-center/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)

+Turing School Of Software And Design - Mod1.2 solo project

 This was a solo project to build an app from scratch that was a randomizer of mantras and affirmations.
 The user can click 3 buttons in order to go about picking the random quotes.
 This page was compared as best as possible to the original with full functionality added.
 The add on feature that I completed with it was a delete button feature that would allow users to delete unwanted slogans and it would remove them from the list.

 ### Installation Instructions: